rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 Thank you:

-Alex Tuduran for suggestions and inspiration for the brightness part of Fake GI algorithm.
+Alex Tuduran for the blur algorithm, suggestions and inspiration for the brightness part of Fake GI algorithm.

 macron & AlucardDH for bug reports.